 $ ssh -F ssh_config 192.168.122.22

 Port forwarding is useful feature provided by SSH.
-General definition of port forwarding is tunneling local or remote system ports each other.
-For example I want to connect google.com from local system through remote system.
+The general definition of port forwarding is tunneling local or remote system ports each other.
+For example I want to connect google.com from local system through a remote system.
 Port forwarding should be enabled while connecting to the remote system.

 Local Port Forwarding